fdeblasio/pokeemerald-expansion/notes.md

         - CanLearnTeachableMove is modified instead
 - Apply dynamic power to move relearner
 - Nature Power:
-    - In ORAS, Sky Pillar gets Air Slash, but in RSE it just gets a regular cave
     - Nature Power details on summary screen (power/accuracy would be for in-battle status screen only)
         - All moves are currently Special so change category in moves_info.h back to Status if any of them change
             - The summary screen would show the proper category, however